 9:30 a.m. - 5:00 p.m.
 (Last Admission at 4:30p.m.)
 Closed Mondays.
 Adults: 500 yen.

 Insho Domoto Access

 From JR/Kintetsu Kyoto Station take bus number 50.
-From Sanjo-Keihan, buses 12, 15, 59.
+From Sanjo-Keihan, buses 12, 15, 59 go to the museum.
 Get off at Ritsumeikan Daigaku-mae and cross the street.